 diabetes.
 Tell your doctor if you or any

-family members have had an allergic reaction to anesthetics or
+family members have had a serious reaction to anesthetics or other medicines.

 The type of surgery.
 For example, you may need general anesthesia to ensure your comfort and safety during certain types of surgery.

 Your doctor or nurse may prefer one type of anesthesia over

 another for your surgery.
 In some cases, your doctor or nurse may let you

 choose which type to have.
 Sometimes, such as in an emergency, you don't get

 What are the risks and complications of anesthesia?